We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - having hard stools

-Try to limit your postoperative narcotics use.
-If you can tolerate the pain and your doctor approves, opt for acetaminophen (Tylenol) or ibuprofen instead.
+If you can tolerate the pain and your doctor approves, opt for ibuprofen (Advil) or acetaminophen (Tylenol) instead.

-You should also plan to take a stool softener, such as docusate (Colace), after surgery.
-A fiber laxative, such as psyllium (Metamucil), may also be helpful.
-Purchase a laxative or stool softener before your surgery so that you have it available when you get home.
+Purchase a laxative or stool softener before your surgery so that you have it available when you return home.

 - dairy products